top of page

 about

-A new contemporary gallery, both online and High Street based in Petworth in their own Grade II listed building, recently renovated to create an outstanding gallery space.
+A new contemporary gallery, originally based in Petworth in their own Grade II listed building, recently renovated to create an outstanding gallery space.
 The Gallery was established to introduce contemporary fine art that is exciting, stimulating and thought-provoking.
+Post Pandemic we closed the physical space and moved to London where the gallery continues online.

 During his 20 year Chairmanship of a City of London based company, Gallery Founder David Todd provided financial support to three Art Colleges, Wimbledon, Chelsea and Camberwell by way of Degree Show catalogues and Annual Awards to outstanding graduates in all disciplines.
 For a period of 10 years, he was a Judge in the selection process and brings his experience of recognising future talent to the Dragon Gallery portfolio.